 No, it was fine.
 Nothing about those guys was a hindrance to my sobriety, at all.

 It seems like you were ahead of the curve.
 Ryan Dunn died, then Bam Margera had a rehab show, and now Grind TV is reporting that he’s newly sober, skating around Spain.

 Bam is not sober at all.
 He’s skateboarding, and everyone is happy to see that, which is great.
-He’s doing his best to kind of reel it in and do better, but the thing is, with alcoholism, there’s really no such thing as shades of gray.
+He’s doing his best to kind of reel it in and do better, but the thing is, with alcoholism, there’s really no such thing as shades of grey.
 You’re either loaded or you’re sober.
-And you can reel it in, you can do a little bit better for a while, but you’re always gonna wind up in the same fuckin’ place, completely off your ass.
-And maybe Bam isn’t drinking, who knows?
-But it’s frustrating, because everyone wants Bam to be super healthy and happy, and to see him floundering and fucked up.
-It sucks.
+You can reel it in, you can do a little bit better for a while, but you’re always gonna wind up in the same place, completely off your ass.
+Maybe Bam isn’t drinking, who knows?
+But it’s frustrating and it sucks.

 Could there be a Jackass reunion?
 Your audience spans a couple generations now.

 I wouldn’t say there’s much momentum unfolding from the Jackass audience.
 We haven’t done anything in a long time.
-But I’ve certainly kept active and I like the idea of doing silly shit for as long as I can possibly get away with it.
+But I’ve certainly kept active and I like the idea of doing silly stuff for as long as I can possibly get away with it.
 If projects take off, I’ll be thrilled.
-If not, whatever.
-I’ll live.
+If not, whatever – I’ll live.